reserve-protocol/protocol/docs/plugin-addresses.md

 ## Collateral Plugin Addresses

-These are the addresses and configuration parameters of the collateral plugins deployed to mainnet.
+Following are the addresses and configuration parameters of collateral plugins deployed to mainnet.

 | Plugin                                                                           | Threshold | Delay (hrs) | Feed                                                                                                                  | Underlying                                                                                                            |
 | -------------------------------------------------------------------------------- | --------- | ----------- | --------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- |